llpeterson/internetworking/trend.md

 version of recursion.
 The other challenge is understanding how to automate the creation, management, migration, and deletion of virtual networks, and on this front there is still a lot of room for improvement.
-Mastering this problem will be at the heart of networking in the next decade, and while some of this work will undoubtedly happen in proprietary settings, there are open source network virtualization platforms, most notably the Linux Foundation's *Tungsten Fabric* project.
+Mastering this challenge will be at the heart of networking in the next decade, and while some of this work will undoubtedly happen in proprietary settings, there are open source network virtualization platforms (e.g., the Linux Foundation's *Tungsten Fabric* project) leading the way.

 > [!NOTE|label:Broader Perspective]
 > To continue reading about the cloudification of the Internet, see